GinyuSpecialForce/bookmarklet-collection/README.md

   Ruler -
     Measures the pixels of the selected areas, along with a lot of other stuff

+  TabTime -
+    Replaces the name of the tab with the amount of time since you clicked the bookmarklet so as to measure your screentime on that tab

+  TimeSpeak -
+    Siri voice reads the current time out loud - what the voice says can be changed.

   Timer -
     An on-screen simple timer that lets you input the amount of time